CTE Shell 1 - CTE Home

 Monthly Office Hours with the TEA CTE Team

 The TEA CTE Team has launched monthly office hours to provide direct support and answer questions for school administrators, counselors, and CTE teachers regarding Career and Technical Education programming.
+The main purpose of these office hours is to support LEAs with their CTE programmatic questions and provide targeted assistance.
+Topics for support include:

 -